If you need to pay off debt, build your savings or just want a little more spending money, picking up a side job can help.

 A recent Bankrate survey found that nearly 4 in 10 Americans have a second paying gig, and they rake in nearly $700 a month on average.

 You can get a piece of that, too.
-Here are five side jobs that offer good pay, flexible hours and plenty of perks.
+Here are fifteen side jobs that offer good pay, flexible hours and plenty of perks.
 Wage information comes from the Bureau of Labor Statistics, a division of the U.S. Department of Labor.
 The BLS reports the “mean” wage, which is the wage that falls in the middle, with half making more than the mean and half making less.

 The Bankrate Daily